-Handicap International is an independent international aid organization.
+Handicap International is an independent international aid organization, taking action and campaigning in places where “living in dignity” is no easy task..
 It has been working in situations of poverty and exclusion, conflict and disaster for 35 years.
 Working alongside persons with disabilities and other vulnerable groups, our action and testimony are focused on responding to their essential needs, improving their living conditions, and promoting respect for their dignity and basic rights.
-Since its founding, Handicap International has set up development programs in more than 60 countries and intervenes in numerous emergency situations.
+Since its founding in 1982, Handicap International has set up development programs in more than 60 countries and intervenes in numerous emergency situations.
 The network of eight national associations (Belgium, Canada, France, Germany, Luxembourg, Switzerland, the United Kingdom and the United States) works constantly to mobilize resources, jointly manage projects and to increase the impact of the organization’s principles and actions.
-Handicap International is one of six founding organizations of the International Campaign to Ban Landmines (ICBL), the co-winner of the Nobel Peace Prize in 1997, and the winner of the Conrad N. Hilton Humanitarian Prize in 2011.
-Handicap International takes action and campaigns in places where “living in dignity” is no easy task.
+Handicap International is one of six founding organizations of the International Campaign to Ban Landmines (ICBL), the co-winner of the Nobel Peace Prize in 1997 and the winner of the 2011 Conrad N. Hilton Humanitarian Prize, the world’s largest prize for humanitarians.

 Ninety-eight percent of recorded victims of cluster munitions are civilians, according to the Cluster Munition Monitor 2017, an annual report co-produced by Handicap International.
 These weapons kill, injure, maim, and cause serious psychological trauma.
 Up to 40% of submunitions do not explode on impact.
 They render whole areas uninhabitable, prevent the return of normal social and economic life, and displace people from their homes.
 These explosive remnants pose a threat to civilians, sometimes for decades after a conflict has ended.Read more

 "Aya doesn't die"—Giles Duley uncovers the shocking situation of disabled refugees on Unreported World